Skip to main content

 Coursework

-Students take numerous classes related to multiculturalism and professional psychology and discuss diversity issues in most of their classes (e.g., multicultural aspects of group work, marriage and family work, career counseling, personal counseling, etc.).
-Students are encouraged to present diverse clients in their case presentations in practicum classes.
-As part of the experience in our training program, students actively explore their biases and prejudices related to working with clients.
+Students take numerous classes related to cross cultural competency and professional psychology and discuss different issues in most of their classes (e.g., group work, with different cultures and communities, marriage and family work, career counseling, personal counseling, etc.).
+Students are encouraged to present clients from different constituency groups in their case presentations in practicum classes.
+As part of the experience in our training program, students actively explore their educational gaps related to working with clients from different backgrounds.

 Safe Zone Training

-Our faculty members all have advanced LGBTQ Safe Zone training and we encourage our students to complete the training.
-Safe Zone stickers and other signs of inclusion and diversity around counseling psychology faculty students and staff workspaces help create an inclusive atmosphere.
+Our faculty members all have advanced Safe Zone training and we encourage our students to complete the training.
+Safe Zone stickers and other signs of belonging for counseling psychology faculty students and staff workspaces help create a safe atmosphere.

 Frequently Asked Questions